Bayesian Statistical Approaches

 prior_summary(brms.fit) %>% kable(caption="Default priors for a brms model of Sepal Length")

-This means that for the beta coefficients (b) teh priors were set as flat priors.
-The intercept wsa set as Student’s t distribution (three degrees of freedom, location 5.8, scale \(\sigma\) of 2.5) and the sigma (error) was set to a similar distributiob but centered around zero.
+This means that for the beta coefficients (b) the priors were set as flat priors.
+The intercept was set as a Student’s t distribution (three degrees of freedom, location at the median of the response, and scale set to the larger of 2.5 or a robust estimate of the response SD).
+The sigma (residual error) was set to a similar distribution but centered at zero.
 Where did these defaults come from?
-Well the mean sepal lenghti is 5.8433333 which is why the intercept was set to that, this seems reasonable.
-But what about the distributions chosen
+The mean sepal length is 5.8433333, which is close to the median brms uses for the intercept location.
+But what about the distributions chosen?

-- Flat Prior means the b coefficient is equally likely to be any value, this is a non-informative prior.
+• Flat prior means the b coefficient is equally likely to be any value, which is technically improper but conceptually a non-informative prior.

-- Students’ t distributions have heavier tails than normal/gaussian distributions so allow for outliers more easily to be modelled.
-Again, for the Interecept it is centered around the mean for the data.
+• Student’s t distributions have heavier tails than normal/Gaussian distributions, so allow for outliers more easily to be modelled.
+For the intercept it is centered around the median of the data.

-This is the default, and presumes you know little about your data, of course since this is a Bayesian approach you could provide more or less information about the model parameters based on your prior knowledge.
+This is the default, and presumes you know little about your data.
+Since this is a Bayesian approach, you could provide more or less information about the model parameters based on your prior knowledge.

-There are three methods by which you could thinkg about your prior distributions.
-You could have weakly informative priors as we have above, or strongly informative priors if you know a lot about the system.
+There is a continuum of how informative your priors can be.
+You could have weakly informative priors as in the defaults above, or strongly informative priors if you know a lot about the system from prior literature.

-- Beta coefficients are set to a value of zero with a sd of 0.5, also fit to a normal distribution.
+• Beta coefficients are set to a value of zero with an SD of 0.5, also fit to a normal distribution.

-- Set the residual standard deviation (sigma) as mean zero, three degrees of freedom with a sd of 0.5 set to a Student’s t distribution.
+• Set the residual standard deviation (sigma) as mean zero, three degrees of freedom with a scale of 2.5, fit to a Student’s t distribution.

-Both of these are somewhat non-informative priors and presume we something but not a lot about the data.
+These are weakly informative priors — they encode some general knowledge (the intercept should be near the response mean, effect sizes shouldn’t be enormous) without strongly committing to specific values.
 We could also set lower or upper bounds for these distributions if needed (lb and ub) but we will skip that for now.

 Code